 "27 Army ordered to spare no one," he wrote.
 "Wounded girl students begged for their lives but were bayoneted.
 A three-year-old girl was injured, but her mother was shot as she went to her aid, as were six others."

 The diplomat's sources also told him that "snipers shot many civilians on balconies, street sweepers etc for target practice."
-The declassified document also claimed that this excessive force continued even after the first wave of killings were completed.
+The declassified document also claimed that this excessive force continued even after the first wave of killings were completed during the Tiananmen Square massacre.

 "1,000 survivors were told they could escape but were then mown down by specially prepared MG (machine gun) positions," wrote Donald.
 "Army ambulances who attempted to give aid were shot up, as was a Sino-Japanese hospital ambulance."